Internal Wasserstein Distance for Adversarial Attack and Defense: Experiments

 \subsection{Ablation Study}

-We further evaluate the influences of the hyper-parameters $ \tau $ in Eqn.~(\ref{problem:total}) and $ \beta $ in Eqn.~(\ref{problem:multi_defense}) for our methods, respectively.
-By setting different values of $ \tau $ and $ \beta $, we attack the {pre-trained} ResNet-101 for IWDA and train a robust ResNet-101 for IWDD.
-The results of attack success rate and validation accuracy are provided in the supplementary.
-Empirically, when setting $\tau{=}0.1$, IWDA achieves the highest ASR score and best qualitative results.
-The performance improves with the increase of $\tau$.
-Moreover, IWDD obtains {the} best performance with $\beta{=}0.1$ when fixing $\tau{=}0.1$.
-Thus, We set $\tau{=}0.1$ and $\beta{=}0.1$ in practice.
+We further evaluate the influences of the hyper-parameters $ \tau $ in Eqn.~(\ref{problem:total}) and $ \beta $ in Eqn.~(\ref{problem:multi_defense}), respectively.
+By setting different values, we attack the {pre-trained} ResNet-101 for IWDA and train a robust ResNet-101 for IWDD.
+The results of attack success rate and validation accuracy are put in Table \ref{ablation_study}.
+Empirically, when setting $\tau{=}0.1$ and $\beta{=}0.1$, IWDA and IWDD achieve superior performance on the trade-off between clean accuracy and robust accuracy.